Current trends in electronic payments

 Contactless mobile payments

-Some banks offer their customers the option of digitizing their payment card on a smartphone or smartwatch so that these devices can be used to make contactless payments at the point of sale.
-To do this, the card is stored in a virtual wallet, e.g. Google Pay or Apple Pay.
-Several cards can also be stored in this wallet.
+Some banks offer their customers the option to digitize their payment card onto a smartphone or smartwatch, enabling contactless payments using these devices.
+The card is stored in a virtual wallet (e.g., Google Pay or Apple Pay), and multiple cards can be added to the same wallet.

-However, there are also mobile payment solutions that do not rely on a payment card.
-These solutions use QR codes as an alternative to the NFC function, which are scanned either by the retailer or the consumer during payment.
-Corresponding payment solutions (e.g. Bluecode) have also been available in Austria for several years.
+There are also mobile payment solutions that do not rely on a payment card.
+These solutions often use QR codes instead of NFC.
+The QR code can be scanned either by the merchant or the customer.
+Such solutions (e.g., Bluecode) have been available in Austria for several years.

 What are instant payments?